lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     :math:`t`.
 The material ruptures
     near :math:`t = 10~\text{ps}`.

-..  container:: justify

 At the end of the deformation, one can visualize the broken material using VMD.
 Notice the different charge values of the atoms located near the vacuum interfaces, compared to the atoms located in the bulk of the material.

 .. figure:: ../figures/level3/reactive-silicon-dioxide/deformed-light.png
     :alt: Deformed amorphous silica colored by charges using VMD